 We also collect, identify and release aquatic organisms or macroinvertebrates that act as indicators of the health of the water.
 We assign each macroinvertebrate a point value based on their ability to tolerate pollution (1pt), be somewhat tolerant of pollution (2pts) and pollution intolerant (3pts).
 Emphasis is put on accuracy and precision of collected data to ensure results are useful and comparable.

 David Alexander is author of the Buzz Into Action & Hop Into Action Science Curricula.
-He specializes in making nature accessible to people and wildlife.
+He enjoys making nature accessible to people and wildlife.
 You can follow him at www.natureintoaction.com

 Hello admin, i must say you have high quality content here.

 Your website can go viral.
 You need initial traffic boost only.